cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/device_analysis.md

 ## 4) XR Devices' Security Analysis

+In the following table, the references for the security properties discussed for each device in the paper are given.
+The references are included in this GitHub repository due to the limit of 15 references in the magazine paper.

 | Device Vendor   | Devices that Applies                                                                                                       | Links |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------|----------------------|
 | Epson           | - Epson Moverio                                                                                                             |                      |